XRPLF/xrpl-dev-portal/content/tutorial-reliable-transaction-submission.md

 5. Determine the final result of a transaction
     * Final results are an immutable part of the ledger history.

-An application's means of performing these actions depends on the API the application uses.
+How the application does these actions depends on the API the application uses.
 An application may use any of the following interfaces:

 1. [`rippled`'s internal APIs](reference-rippled.html)
 2. [RippleAPI](reference-rippleapi.html)